techlahoma/board_meetings/2019/attachments/12_content_creation.md

 * Conference and Workshop A/V
   * Brent Beachler, Blixa Morgan, Chris Tse, and Kimberly Collins published the ThunderPlains videos on YouTube.
 * Content Marketing
   * No updates.
-We would appreciate some help with marketing our content.
+We would appreciate some help with marketing our content, especially on social media.
 * Newscast
   * Alex Ayon, Chris Tse, Kimberly Collins, and Ryan Quinn have been taking turns creating weekly newscasts which highlight the meetups for the upcoming week.
   * There hasn't been much feedback to this point.
 Based on some feedback we've been looking for a cohost for the Tulsa newscasts, but no one has been able to commit to 40 minutes on every other Saturday.